d-german/reasoned-hope/Writerside/topics/Knowing-versus-Showing-that-Christianity-is-true.md

-﻿# Knowing versus Showing that Christianity is true

-Knowing versus Showing that Christianity is true.
+# Knowing versus Showing that Christianity is True

+## Properly Basic Beliefs

-There are many things we believe, even though we can't ever prove them, e.g., ● The world has existed more than five minutes.
+There are many things we believe, even though we can't ever prove them, e.g.,

+- The world has existed more than five minutes.
-● Laws of Logic. ( The law of contradiction, the law of excluded middle , and the law of identity. )
+- Laws of Logic.
+(The law of contradiction, the law of excluded middle, and the law of identity.)
-● It is wrong to hurt other people for fun.
+- It is wrong to hurt other people for fun.
-● The testimony of others
+- The testimony of others

 These things are called properly basic beliefs.

 We have an extremely strong sense that these beliefs are true (even if we can't prove them) and no reason to think that these beliefs are actually false.
 Knowing versus Showing the Christianity is true.
 If I become aware of some defeater of one of my properly basic beliefs, then I should give it up (or find a defeater of the defeater).